 (q) All cisterns shall be equipped with a raised thirty-two-inch watertight manhole with a blank cover and secured with a Knox exterior padlock Model 3753.
 There is to be access to the manhole cover after backfilling and site work.
 Access must be provided to all sections of the tank.

-(r) Perimeter of tank at floor/wall joint should be sealed with eight inches PVC Waterstop.
+(r) Perimeter of tank at floor/wall joint should be sealed with eight inches of PVC Waterstop.

 (2) Suction connection.

-(a) The suction connection shall be factorysupplied painted aluminum, threaded male connection six inches in diameter, with NH thread and provided with fixed strainer and a suitable cap.
+(a) The suction connection shall be factory-supplied painted aluminum, threaded male connection, six inches in diameter, with NH thread and provided with fixed strainer and a suitable cap.

 (b) The suction piping system shall be six inches in diameter and capable of delivering 1,000 gallons per minute, for three quarters of the cistern's rated capacity.